terenkur/terrenkur/README.md

 - **Supabase**: Apply `supabase/schema.sql` to initialize the database.

 This setup provides a simple API route `/api/data` that reads from the `items` table in Supabase.
+The `/api/poll` endpoint aggregates votes for each game and now also includes the usernames of voters.